Monique was 25 and visiting family in the Caribbean, where she should have been having the time of her life.

 "Sometimes you don't have to be doing much and you get this overwhelming need to sit or lie down.""I had to be carried out of the cinema.
 It was scary."

-This was back in 2007 and short after her return home to London, Monique went to her local hospital for further tests.
+This was back in 2007 and shortly after her return home to London, Monique went to her local hospital for further tests.
 This led to a diagnosis of lupus.

 "I remember thinking, 'How can I get this?
 I'm young, fit and healthy'.
 It was a big adjustment for me and my family, to be my age and to be diagnosed with something as serious as lupus."